mdlincoln/mdlincoln.github.io/_posts/2015-07-22-a-radical-useable-data-model.md

 - Code
 ---

-We at [Keystone DH][keydh] were just treated to a fantastic keynote address by Miriam Posner.
+Attendees of [Keystone DH][keydh] were just treated to a fantastic keynote address by Miriam Posner.
 I'll be sure to link to it if/when she posts the text (for the time being you can get a sense of it from the [`#keydh` Storify][storify]).

 I find myself both chastened and enlivened by her call for a DH that embraces difficult subjects around race, gender, and sexuality (among many others) not